-A summary of the impacts on the different income statement accounts as of June 30, 2021 is as follows:
+The following is a summary of the impacts on the different income statement accounts as of September 30, 2021 compared to September 2020:

-- Dividend income: decreased 54% compared to the same period of 2020, mainly as a result of the reduction in dividends declared by Bancolombia for the year 2021. - Income from equity method: this item amounted to COP 277,712 million, with a decrease of 16% compared to June 2020.
-Sura Asset Management contributed a profit of COP 254,668, and Sura a loss of COP 761 million. - Gain/loss on investments at fair value: presents the recognition at market value of shares received as a dividend payment from Grupo Argos.
-As of June 2021, the valuation at market prices had a negative effect of \$717 million.
+- Dividend income: decreased 54% compared to the same period of 2020, mainly as a result of the reduction in dividends declared by Bancolombia for the year 2021. - Gain/loss on investments at fair value: presents the recognition at market value of shares received as a dividend payment from Grupo Argos. - A decrease in employee benefits by 21% due to lower recognition of employee retirement bonus benefits in April 2020.